Dennis Lee, MD

 Magnetic resonance cholangio-pancreatography (MRCP)

-Thus, the procedure is called cholangio- (referring to the bile ducts) pancreatography (referring to the pancreatic duct).
+The procedure is called cholangio- (referring to the bile ducts) pancreatography (referring to the pancreatic duct).

 HIDA scans are used to identify obstruction of the bile ducts, for example, by a gallstone.
 They also may identify bile leaks and fistulas.
 There are no risks to the patient with HIDA scans.

-Cholescintigraphy is also used to study the emptying of the gallbladder.
+Cholescintigraphy also is used to study the emptying of the gallbladder.
 Some patients with gallstones have had gallbladder inflammation due to recognized or unrecognized episodes of cholecystitis.
 (There also are uncommon, non-gallstone-related causes of inflammation of the gallbladder.)
 The inflammation can result in scarring of the gallbladder's wall and muscle, which reduces the ability of the gallbladder to contract.
 As a result, the gallbladder does not empty normally.
 During cholescintigraphy, a synthetic hormone related to cholecystokinin (the hormone the body produces and releases during a meal to cause the gallbladder to contract) can be injected intravenously to cause the gallbladder to contract and squeeze out its bile and radioactivity into the intestine.
 If the gallbladder does not empty the bile and radioactivity normally, it is assumed that the gallbladder is diseased as a result of gallstones or non-gallstone related inflammation.

 The problem with interpreting a gallbladder emptying study is that many people with normal gallbladders have abnormal emptying of the gallbladder.
 Therefore, it is hazardous to base a diagnosis of a diseased gallbladder on abnormal gallbladder emptying alone.